frameable/aviary.sh/README.md

 mkdir modules/motd
 ```

-Create an idempotent script to configure the message of the day that users will see when they log in to this box.
+Create an idempotent script to configure the message-of-the-day that users will see when they log in to this box.
 In the inventory, create `modules/motd/apply` with these contents:

 ```bash
 # inventory/modules/motd/apply